anvil-ui/anvil/README.md

 DSL consists of a few handwritten property setters, but most of it is generated from java classes in the android SDK.

+See a full list of the DSL methods for each API level [here](https://github.com/zserge/anvil/blob/master/DSL.md).

 ### Property setters

 The setters are named as the view methods from Android SDK, but without the "set" prefix.
 E.g. "text(s)" instead of "setText(s)", "backgroundDrawable(d)" instead of "setBackgroundDrawable(d)" and so on.

-_A full list of property setters for each API level will be added soon._

 ### Event listeners

 Event listeners also have names from the Android SDK, but without the "set" prefix and the "Listener" suffix, e.g. "onClick" instead of "setOnClickListener".

-_A full list of event listener binders for each API level will be added soon._

 ### Handwritten bindings